Ed94/gencpp/gen_c_library/Readme.md

 ## Macro Usage

-For the most part macros are kept low usage wise with exception to `_Generic`...
+For the most part macros are kept minimal with exception to `_Generic`...
 *(I will be explaining this thing for the rest of this seciton along with gencpp c library's usage of it)*

 The `_Generic` macro plays a key role in reducing direct need of the user to wrangle with mangled definition identifiers of 'templated' containers or for type coercion to map distinct data types to a common code path.

-Because of its lack of use in many C11 libraries and of those that do, they usually end up obfuscating it with excessive preprocessor abuse; Effort was put into minimizing how much of these macros was handled by the preprocessor vs gencpp itself.
+Because of its lack of use in many C11 libraries.. and, of those that do; they usually end up obfuscating it with excessive preprocessor abuse; Effort was put into minimizing how much of these macros are handled by the preprocessor vs gencpp itself.

 The usual presentation (done bare) is the following: